-The take home and clinic self-administered questionnaires should be sent to the participant at least one week prior to the home visit.
+The self-administered, FFQ, and clinic self-administered questionnaires should be sent to the participant at least one week prior to the home visit.
 Tell the participant to complete the questionnaires by the time of the visit.
+Consent should also be sent if possible according to your institutions regulations.